brunocascio/schema-to-diagram/README.md

-## Schema to Diagram
+# Schema to Diagram

-This project attempts to solve the task of getting an SQL diagram from an existing schema using:
+This project attempts to solve the task of getting an SQL diagram from an existing schema.

+## Under the hood

 [**pg-structure**](http://www.pg-structure.com/): Library for retrieve schemas from postgres.

 [**express**](https://expressjs.com/): Server Framework.
 It is responsible to connect to your database and retrieve the schema using the library mentioned above.

 [**visjs**](http://visjs.org/): Library for visualization.
 Used for render tables and relationships (diagram itself).

+## Limitations

+For now, only works with postgres databases.

 ## How to deploy